zzzjjj98/BDFM/README.md

 ## Pretrain
 (1) To speed up training, you can pre-cache the dataset using “CacheDataset” or “SmartCacheDataset”, which can be modifiedy in `data_utils.py`.

+We'll upload all the code as soon as possible.